 • If I spoke to myself more gently today, what might change?

 These are not productivity goals.
-They are values-based intentions — the kind that help you remember who you want to be inside your day, even if the day becomes messy or tiring.
+They're values-based intentions — the kind that help you stay connected to who you want to be, even when the day becomes messy or tiring.

 • What matters most to me today?